 How to choose the best heating and cooling solutions for your home

 In Victoria, where weather conditions vary from day to day, it’s important to have good cooling and heating in your home.
-To help you keep comfortable in any weather, here is our guide to some of the different types of heating and cooling units available, as well as offer some easy ways to keep cool in summer and warm in winter.
+To help you keep comfortable in any weather, here is our guide to some of the different types of heating and cooling units available, as well as some tips offering easy ways to keep cool in summer and warm in winter.

 The sweltering heat of Australian summer can be intense.
 We break down the types of cooling options available, plus help you stay cool with some handy tips.

-Types of air conditioning
+Types of air-conditioning

-- Evaporative coolers: evaporative coolers use water to cool a room down and simultaneously purify the air.
+- Evaporative coolers: Evaporative coolers use water to cool a room down and simultaneously purify the air.
 When the water evaporates, it takes the heat away and cools down the temperature of the room.

 Cooling tips and trips